 Just as a memorable story accompanies the hanging of each of my travel ornaments, I'm beginning to see my children's stories unfold every Christmas, too.

-Two Christmases ago, after a year of her only wanting to wear the same pair of striped "rainbow" pants and an unhealthy obsession with the technicolored Trolls franchise, I knew a painted glass rainbow ornament was the perfect choice.
-Last year, I opted for a Saturn ornament, as she'd had a space-themed birthday party.
+Several Christmases ago, after a year of her only wanting to wear the same pair of striped "rainbow" pants and an unhealthy obsession with the technicolored Trolls franchise, I knew a painted glass rainbow ornament was the perfect choice.
+The next year, I opted for a Saturn ornament, as she'd had a space-themed birthday party.
 Then came a miniature painter's palette for my budding artist.
 Last season, for her seventh Christmas, she got a laptop – fitting considering how much time she spent on one during remote school.
 Meanwhile, her nearly four-year-old sister has gotten a glass ketchup bottle after her favorite food group, a few found rocks glued together on a string, and a glittery ambulance, which was a we-can-laugh-about-it-now reference to the amount of ER visits she sent us on that year.

-Up until now, this has been a ritual more for me than for my kids, but I was hopeful.
-After all, my oldest is quickly entering an age where she has greater understanding for the things she likes.
-When it came time to decorate the tree, the glimmering painter's palette was the first ornament I handed her.
+For the first several years, this had been a ritual more for me than for my kids, but I was hopeful.
+After all, my oldest was quickly entering an age where she had greater understanding for the things she likes.
+I still remember when it came time to decorate the tree a few seasons back, the glimmering painter's palette was the first ornament I handed her.

 Her wide-eyed expression, "oooooh, pwetty!" response, and too-eager-oh-god-she-is-going-to-break-it grasp were proof that this was a tradition worth keeping, for her wonderment and for my nostalgia.

 Just as a memorable story accompanies the hanging of each of my travel ornaments, I'm beginning to see my children's stories unfold every Christmas, too.
-And I look forward to the holiday 15-odd years from now, where I pull out a hefty box filled with each one of my daughters' ornaments.
+And I look forward to the holiday 12-odd years from now, where I pull out a hefty box filled with each one of my daughters' ornaments.
 I'll tell them about their lives and who they were, and I'll hand the box over to them, so that they may continue the tradition.